App Volumes Architecture

 App Volumes also provides user Writable Volumes, which can be used in specific use cases.
 Writable Volumes provide a mechanism to capture user profile data, user-installed applications that are not or cannot be delivered by packages, or both.
 This reduces the likelihood that persistent desktops would be required for a use case.
 User profile data and user-installed applications follow the user as they connect to different virtual desktops.

-Table 1: Implementation Strategy for App Volumes
+Table 1: Implementation strategy for App Volumes

 Decision | App Volumes was deployed and integrated into the Horizon 8 on-premises environment.
 This design was created for an environment capable of scaling to 8,000 concurrent user connections. |